Adoption from Foster Care

 A child must be fostered in the potential adoptive home for six months before the adoption can be finalized.
 A recent law change allows a judge to reduce the waiting period to three months when there are extenuating circumstances such as a youth who will turn 18 years old before the 6 months have passed.

-Things to Consider Before Adopting:
+Things to Consider Before Adopting from Foster Care:

 Great Expectations: Truths and Myths about Adoption